GoogleCloudPlatform/terraform-google-secure-cicd/modules/workerpool-gke-ha-vpn/README.md

 ## Usage

 The `workerpool-gke-ha-vpn` submodule can create an HA VPN connection between the Cloud Build workerpool VPC and a single GKE VPC.
-The module can be used multiple times to establish connections to multiple
+The submodule can be configued for use with multiple clusters across multiple VPCs, as described in the examples below.

 ### Connect private pool to a single GKE cluster in single VPC
 ```hcl